-Madam Chair, members of the Committee, thank you for the opportunity to address the substantial measures taken by the United States Military to implement the Optional Protocol on Children in Armed Conflict.
+Madam Chair, members of the Committee, thank you for the opportunity to speak today about the substantial measures taken by the US Military to implement the Optional Protocol on Children in Armed Conflict.

 Since 1973, the US Military has been an all-volunteer force.
-Through clear rules, recruiter training, and rigorous oversight mechanisms, we have been successful in implementing our obligations under this Optional

-Protocol to ensure that all feasible measures are taken that no one under the age of 18 engages directly in hostilities.
+To recruit a professional force, our highly-trained recruiters serve as military ambassadors in their communities, and their integrity and demeanor are of great importance to the Department of Defense.
+Through clear rules, recruiter training, and rigorous oversight mechanisms, we have been successful in implementing our obligations under the Optional Protocol to ensure that all feasible measures are taken that no one under the age of 18 engages directly in hostilities.